 Overview of Tennessee Taxes

-Tennessee has some of the lowest property taxes in the U.S. The median annual property tax paid by homeowners in Tennessee is just $1,024, ninth lowest in the country and less than half the national average.
+Tennessee has some of the lowest property taxes in the U.S. The median annual property tax paid by homeowners in Tennessee is just $1,088, 11th lowest in the country and about half the national average.

 Enter Your Location